 By default, WordPress generates a dynamic page upon every request for the web page.
 This may slow down your website in case of heavy traffic.
 It is a good idea to enable post and page caching using a plugin like WP Super Cache as it will significantly decrease the time it takes to serve web pages to your users, which is also a good thing in terms of SEO.

 An SEO plugin like Yoast SEO is a must have for any WordPress website to enable automatic sitemap generation and to tune up the SEO meta tags for performing better in search engines.
 Additionally, you may also want to submit your website sitemap to search engines using their webmaster consoles such as Google Webmaster and Bing Webmaster.

 Comment spam is a day to day problem of any WordPress admin and dealing with it manually can be tiresome and a waste of time.
-Using a plugin like Akismet can reduce the amount of comment spam your WordPress site receives.
+Using an anti-spam plugin like Akismet can reduce the amount of comment spam your WordPress site receives.

 Setting up analytics is a no-brainer as it allows you to analyze your visitor’s growth and engagement and allows you to take actionable measures to increase your page views.
 Jetpack analytics can be used in this regard, however, we recommend using Google analytics using a plugin such as Google Analytics Dashboard for WP